CarlenePSF/carlenePSF/README.md

 ### Hi there 👋 I'm Carlene

-🌱 I’m currently learning lots of things about the data science world and programming.
+🌱 I’m currently learning lots of things about the data science and programming.
 This profile will be full of things I'm studying and working on.